Stunning Scenery and Memorable Wildlife

 Namibia brings a whole new meaning to the idea of getting away from it all.
 An epic land of shifting orange sand dunes set against brilliant blue skies with fascinating traditional cultures and world-class wildlife viewing, it occupies a league all of its own.
 If you're looking for an alternative African adventure across a remote and beautiful untouched wilderness, Namibia is an unbeatable choice.

-With one of the lowest population densities in the world and sparse, quirky pockets of German colonial culture, Namibia gives you a feeling of grand emptiness found in very few places on the planet.
+With one of the lowest population densities in the world, Namibia gives you a feeling of grand emptiness found in very few places on the planet.
 Here, you can drive for hours and encounter only a couple of cars on the road, making you seem magically and wonderfully alone in barely-discovered Africa.

 Famous primarily for the staggering 'Dune Sea' of Sossusvlei and the wildlife-filled Etosha Pan in the north, Namibia is a land of startling contrasts and incredible landscapes.
-Home to the rare desert elephants of Damaraland, the shipwreck-riddled Skeleton Coast and the far-reaching vistas of the Fish River Canyon, there’s a series of unusual surprises in store for travellers that make it to this amazing nook of Africa.
+Home to the rare desert elephants of Damaraland, the hauntingly beautiful Skeleton Coast and the far-reaching vistas of the Fish River Canyon, there’s a series of unusual surprises in store for travellers that make it to this amazing part of Africa.

-Suffice to say that Namibia is far more than a holiday destination - it’s somewhere really special that is guaranteed to leave you wide-eyed and open-mouthed.
+Suffice to say that Namibia is far more than a holiday destination - it’s somewhere really special.

 A surreal sea of ever-so-slowly moving sand dunes, Sossusvlei needs to be seen to be believed.